 How we handle your homeowners or condominium association in Occoquan

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a good archive for rental investors in Occoquan
+a free archive for rental investors in Occoquan

-- Before you move a tenant into your rental property in Occoquan
+- Before you rent out your rental in Occoquan

 - Collections and evictions